 Power User Menu or WinX Menu

-If you see the Power User Menu closely, it has 3 groups of tools separated by a Separator.
-Their shortcuts are actually stored in folders.
+If you see the Power User Menu closely, it has three groups of tools separated by a Separator.
+Their shortcuts are stored in folders.
 We will see where it is.
-But first, ensure that you can view the Hidden files in Windows Explorer (or File Explorer as it’s called in Windows 8).
+But first, ensure that you can view the Hidden files in Windows File Explorer.
 From File Explorer, click the View tab from the toolbar and check the ‘Hidden items’ checkbox.

 You can arrange these shortcuts by moving them from one group to the other.
 You can also create new group naming it as Group 4 and move some of these shortcuts.

 Now note one thing, if you think you can place shortcuts to Shutdown and Restart in a new group, you cannot just do it.
 You can’t add new shortcuts or manipulate the existing ones.
 I think Microsoft doesn’t want the user to meddle with this menu, overcrowding it with shortcuts or users trying to make it another kind of Start Menu, which is absent in Windows 10/8.
 Even if you add a shortcut to a new group, they won’t simply show.
 Microsoft adds only approved shortcuts.
 It uses some hashing algorithm to approve.
 For this approval, one can hack some related core system files, but it’s not a good idea.